-School Description and Mission Statement (School Year 2019-20)
+School Description and Mission Statement (School Year 2020-2021)

 Twila Reid School is a Transitional kindergarten through 6th grade school.
-Twila Reid's population of 594 students represents a diverse population.
+Twila Reid's population of 534 students represents a diverse population.
 Approximately 32% of students at Twila Reid are English Language Learners.
 The large majority of these students are Spanish speaking.
 About 77% of the school's students are on the free or reduced lunch program.
 Twila Reid is supported by school wide Title I funds.
 Students are involved in a variety of activities that support the acquisition of the common core standards.
-The staff is composed of 26 regular classroom teachers, a special education resource teacher, two Title 1 resource teachers, one speech therapist, a part time psychologist, and a nurse.
-This highly qualified staff provide differentiated instruction for all students.
-In addition to the small group instruction tailored to meet the needs of our students, we also support students with daily leveled, reading support.
+The staff is composed of 26 regular classroom teachers, a special education resource teacher, two Title 1 resource teachers, one speech therapist, a psychologist, and a district nurse that splits her time between 4 schools.
+In a typical year, our teachers would create a system of small group instruction tailored to meet the needs of our students, in addition to supporting students with daily leveled, reading support.
+This year while student are participating in school through a distance learning format or a hybrid schedule, teachers are still differentiating to meet their students needs in scheduled leveled instruction groups.
 Each grade level works as a collaborative team with the Resource Specialist and a Title 1 teacher to provide leveled instruction for each student.

 Going beyond the classroom, Twila Reid offers a variety of programs to help students achieve success.
-Each week, the "We Got Your Back" program supports Twila Reid's most needy students by providing a backpack full of food to share with their families.
+Even in this year of distance learning, each week, the "We Got Your Back" program supports Twila Reid's most needy students by providing a backpack full of food to share with their families.
 With the continued strong partnership with the Anaheim Police Department to ensure we have updated and efficient safety processes and procedures.
 Savanna School District has also partnered with local universities to provide social emotional support, speech and language support, and additional summertime enrichment for students.
-Twila Reid has supported students and parents with resources such as counseling, parenting classes, family camp, school shopping, art classes, and housing support.
+In typical years, Twila Reid has supported students and parents with resources such as counseling, parenting classes, family camp, school shopping, art classes, and housing support.
 Savanna School District also offers students enrichment and additional practice of skills in frequent Saturday Academies throughout the year.
-Through the support of North Orange County Task Force (NOC) the High School "Bigs" program provides mentors for students who need additional support.
-Twila Reid families also have the opportunity to participate in a variety of after school programs: Boys and Girls Club, YMCA Achieves, and the Child Development Center.
-In cooperation with our surrounding community, we will also continue our strong, positive relationships with the Tiger Woods Learning Center.
-Savanna School District also provides augments the academic program provided by giving opportunities in the arts.
+Through the support of North Orange County Task Force (NOC) the High School "Bigs" program provides mentors for students who need additional support in a virtual meetings.
+Twila Reid families also have the opportunity to participate in a variety of community programs to help support them in this difficult year: Boys and Girls Club, YMCA Achieves, and Catalyst Kids.
+In cooperation with our surrounding community, we will also continue our strong, positive relationships with the Tiger Woods Learning Center through a virtual program this year.
+In typical years, Savanna School District also provides augments the academic program provided by giving opportunities in the arts.
 Students in grades 4- 6 have access to Music Masters as well as providing the Meet the Masters program for all students.